The CompTIA Certification Path Explained

 Cybersecurity specialist

-Education requirements: 56 percent hold a bachelor’s and 23 percent have an associate, typically in computer science or information technology [10
+Education requirements: 56 percent hold a bachelor’s and 23 percent have an associate, typically in computer science or computer information systems [10

 As a cybersecurity specialist, you will work to prevent, detect, and respond to security incidents.
 Depending on your role, you may work to build security measures or respond to threats as they happen.
 You may also be responsible for reporting on security matters to leadership.